Owen000/FirefoxPrivacyConfig/README.md

 Thanks to upsidedown from the Arch Linux discord for helping me to convert it to a User.js file.

 Recommened extensions:
-Ublock Origin
+Ublock Origin,
-Dencentraleyes
+Dencentraleyes,
-Https Everywhere
+Https Everywhere,
-CleanURLS
+CleanURLS,
-PrivacyPossum
+PrivacyPossum,
-CanvasBlocker
+CanvasBlocker,
-PrivacyBager (has had some issues lately)
+PrivacyBager (has had some issues lately), and
 User agent switcher & manager